-By a show of hands (or comments below) how many of you have ever left the house to take your dog on a long dog walk or dog training outdoors without your phone?
-Bueller, Bueller, Bueller?
+How many of you have ever left the house to take your dog for a walk or to dog training outdoors without your phone?

 Not, many I would guess.
-I would like to suggest that you do so and reap the great rewards of being naked on a dog walk.
+I would like to suggest that you leave your phone behind and reap the great rewards of being “naked” on a dog walk.

 A while back I forgot my cell phone at home after I was already out for a walk with my dog.
-I felt naked, and anxious and the thought crossed my mind to run back home and get it.
+I felt naked and anxious and the thought crossed my mind to run back home and get it.
 But then I paused and all of that anxiety washed away and my dog and I were communicating better than ever before.
-We had a much better dog training, bonding session and connection because of it.
+We had a much better dog training, bonding session, and connection because of it.
 It was after that walk that I knew my walks with my dog would never be the same.
-I would walk naked many times after this walk and it is as liberating as, well, really walking naked.
+I would walk without my phone many times after this walk and it is almost as liberating as, well, really walking naked.

 It was not too long ago when walking with your dog was just that, walking with your dog.
-Before the internet age and cell phones there was a time when people actually walked with, trained with, bonded with and paid 100% attention to their dogs.
-Aww the days of yonder.
-I miss you 80’s!
+Before the internet age and smartphones, there was a time when people actually walked with, trained with, bonded with, and paid 100% attention to their dogs.
+Aww, the days of yonder.

 To be Naked or Not to be Naked – That is the Question

-How does it feel when you are out to eat at your favorite vegan restaurant and your friend is busy texting, posting, typing, and speaking…etc. on their phone?
-Well I know it makes me feel unimportant and that my company is not present or appreciated.
-It certainly is not what I would call deep listening, communication or bonding time.
+No one likes being ignored.
+How does it feel when you are out to eat at your favorite restaurant and your friend is busy texting, posting, typing, or talking on their phone?
+Well, I know it makes me feel unimportant, unappreciated, and that my company is not present.
+It certainly is not what I would call deep listening, communication, or bonding time.
 I like to practice deep listening with mindfulness and compassion.
-How can I do those things without my full attention and presence?
-I can’t and I would venture to guess not many of can multitask well.
+I can’t be fully present when I am distracted.
+I can’t and I would venture to guess not many of us can multitask well.

 Neuroscientist Earl Miller states “People can’t multitask very well, and when people say they can, they’re deluding themselves,”… and goes on, “The brain is very good at deluding itself.”